samuelxyz/autopilot/README.md

     * Sun sensor
     * Horizon sensor
     * Accelerometer
-    * Distance signal (distance reading from a known satellite, like a rangefinder or idealized single GPS signnal)
+    * Distance signal (distance reading from a known satellite, like a rangefinder or idealized single GPS signal)
     * Position sensor (essentially, the output of a GPS receiver system)
-* Actor: anything that applies linear or angular acceleration to the ship, such as gravity, aerodynamic drag, thrusters, etc
+* Actor: anything that applies linear or angular acceleration to the ship
   * Gravity
   * Aerodynamic drag
   * Thrusters